Top 10 Consumer Questions About GMOs, Answered

 That’s why GMO Answers conducted a national survey to identify, for the first time, the top questions consumers have about GMOs.
 We’ve compiled the top 10 questions and reached out to scientists, farmers, doctors and other experts to provide answers.
 Over the course of the next nine weeks, we’ll post one new response each week, so we hope you’ll check back for new answers and follow us on Twitter at @GMOAnswers, where we’ll tweet new answers as they are posted!
 You can also find these answers on our Top 10 GMO Questions Pinboard.

-If your questions about GMOs do not appear on the page below, please feel free to search our archives or submit a new question.
+If your questions about GMOs do not appear on the page below, please feel free to search our archives.
 We’re excited to provide answers to the top consumer questions and hope these resources will help you gather facts about GMOs so that you can better understand the role of biotechnology in agriculture.

 In the United States, livestock have been consuming feed made from GM crops for almost twenty years.
 More than two-thirds of GM corn and half of GM soybeans are used for livestock feed.
 In that time, GMOs have never been detected in the milk, meat or eggs derived from animals fed GM feed.